Evaluation

 A bit of a recap

-• Quasiquotation: combine code written by the function’s author with code written by the function’s user.
+• Quasiquotation: combine code written by the function’s author with code (expressions) written by the function’s user.

-• Unquotation: it gives the user the ability to evaluate parts of a quoted argument.
+• Unquotation: gives the user the ability to evaluate parts of a quoted argument.

-• Evaluation: it gives the developer the ability to evluated quoted expression in custom environments.
+• Evaluation: gives the developer the ability to evaluate quoted expression in custom environments.

 Evaluation basics

-We use eval() to evaluate, run, or execute expressions.
+We use base::eval() to evaluate, run, or execute expressions.
 It requires two arguments:

 • expr: the object to evaluate, either an expression or a symbol.

-• env: the environment in which to evaluate the expression or where to look for the values.
-Defaults to current env.
+• envir: the environment in which to evaluate the expression or where to look for the values.
+Defaults to current environment (techncially parent.frame() which is the environment that eval() was called from).

 sumexpr <- expr(x + y)